Global search

 Primary navigation

-Given the Claim Period covers the period of 2014 – 2024, the Detailed Claim Data is large and complex.
+Given the Claim Period covers ten years (2014 – 2024), the Claim Data is large and complex.
 In total, there were approximately 30 million rows of Detailed Claim Data provided to the Scheme Administrator.

 Some of the complexities and limitations of the Detailed Claim Data include: